 The blooming season for St. John’s Wort starts in mid-summer and typically lasts for up to 6 weeks.
 After that, the shrub will produce bright red berries that are just as decorative as the flowers and are a good winter food source for wildlife in the garden.
 There are a few steps that can be taken if your St. John’s Wort fails to produce flowers or berries as robustly as it used to.

 Common Reasons Why St. John’s Wort Isn’t Blooming

-Proper pruning, lack of enough sunlight, and the need for supplemental fertilizer are the three most common reasons that St. John’s Wort does not bloom or fruit well.
+The three most common reasons for lack of blooms and berries are improper pruning, lack of sunlight, and nutrient deficiency.
 St. John’s Wort blooms on new wood and responds well to pruning early in the spring.
 As surrounding trees and shrubs grow and mature, they may create too much shade for the St. John’s Wort to thrive.
 The branches and foliage may start to get spindly and sparse.
 If this happens, consider transplanting the shrubs to a brighter location or cutting back the surrounding plants.

 Pruning St. John’s Wort To Help It Bloom

 Since St. John’s Wort blooms on new growth every year, the plants will only flower at the branch tips if it is not pruned back every year.
 Cutting back to the woody growth early in the spring will help St. John’s Wort to remain compact and dense.
 Shrubs that have been neglected for a few seasons are easily rejuvenated with a hard cut back into the woody growth.
 New shoots will quickly develop, and if rejuvenation is done early in the spring, blooming will not be sacrificed.

 Fertilizing St. John’s Wort To Help It Bloom